 - a.
 Be reasonable for the performance of the award and be allocable thereto under these principles. - b.
 Conform to any limitations or exclusions in the award or as stated in Attachment 1. - c.
 Be consistent with policies and procedures that apply uniformly to both state and federally financed/other activities of the organization. - d.
 Be accorded consistent treatment. - e.
 Be determined in accordance with generally accepted accounting principles. - f.
 Be adequately documented. - g.
 In the case of Medicaid (Title XIX, Social Security Act) funded programs, be consistent with applicable federal regulations and guidelines set forth in the Health Care Financing Administration's Provider Reimbursement Manual and the South Carolina State Medicaid Plan.
-For Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICFs/IID) contracts with DDSN, the federal regulations for ICF/IID shall take precedence over the State Medicaid Plan, as interpreted by DDSN. - 3.
-Reasonable Costs circumstances at the time the decision was made to incur the cost.
+For Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICFs/IID) contracts with DDSN, the federal regulations for ICF/IID shall take precedence over the State Medicaid Plan, as interpreted by DDSN.

+3. Reasonable Costs

+A cost is reasonable if, in its nature or amount, it does not exceed that which would be incurred by a prudent person under the prevailing circumstances at the time the decision was made to incur the cost.
 Reasonable costs would be those required to be incurred by standards set by DDSN and program requirements established by the federal government for Medicaid-funded programs, as interpreted by DDSN.
 In determining the reasonableness of a given cost, consideration should be given to: